 The Hundred Club of Mass., Inc. was founded in 1959 by four men with a vision of creating an organization that would support the families of firefighters and police officers killed in the line of duty.
-These four men were Howard W. Fitzpatrick, Norman Knight, Richard S. Robie and George Schwartz.
+These four men were Howard W. Fitzpatrick, Norman Knight, Richard S. Robie and George Swartz.

 The goal was to serve the needs of the surviving families of these fallen heroes.
 Initially, assistance was in the form of a generous check to alleviate some of their immediate financial burdens that may occur after such a tragedy.